A provider places a hearing device on a patient

 Device Activation

-After surgery, there is a required healing period before your bone conduction hearing aid(s) can be turned on.
+After surgery, there is a required healing period before your device(s) can be turned on.
 Following a successful post-operative check-up, you’ll return to your audiologist to receive the external component and activate the device.

 Follow-Up